 Take pride in making your own flavorful homemade Dijon mustard, this popular condiment is easier to make than you think!

-Dijon mustard is a more complex and refined mustard than traditional yellow mustard.
+Dijon mustard is a traditional French mustard that originated in Dijon, a town in France.
+The tangy taste can be described as more complex and refined mustard than traditional yellow mustard.
 This is due to the addition of multiple types of mustard seeds, and white wine.
+Visually, it features a more pale yellow color than the classic American mustard along with noticeable mustard seeds, similar to a stone ground mustard.

 Brown and yellow mustard seeds comprise the backbone of Dijon.
 Yellow mustard seeds are the most common to find, but any well-stocked grocery store should have at least one brand of brown mustard seeds available.